jmadureira/netdata-cookbook/README.md

 - `owner` - User to own the file
 - `group` - Group to own the file
+- `base_directory` - Parent folder that holds the NetData configuration files.
 - `configurations` - Hash of key, value pairs for customizing NetData.

 ### netdata_python_plugin